fcrepo-exts/fcrepo-camel-toolbox/README.md

 This application listens to Fedora's event stream and indexes objects into an external triplestore.

+### Repository Re-Indexer

+This application allows a user to initiate a re-indexing process from any location within the Fedora node hierarchy, sending re-indexing requests to a specified list of external applications (e.g. fcrepo-indexing-solr and/or fcrepo-indexing-triplestore)

+One can specify which applications/endpoints to send these reindexing events, by POSTing a JSON array to the re-indexing
+service:

+    curl -XPOST localhost:9080/reindexing/fedora/path -H"Content-Type: application/json" \
+        -d '["activemq:queue:solr.reindex","activemq:queue:triplestore.reindex"]'

 ## Building

 To build these projects use this command